by Jenny Leigh Hodgins

 My Best Tips On How To Practice Piano Part 2

-Why Zoning Out Won’t Get You Anywhere With Piano Progress
+Why Zoning Out Won’t Get You Piano Progress

-Playing through the passage while zoning out mentally, immersed instead in the enjoyment of music won’t advance your piano progress.
+If you play through a musical passage while zoning out mentally, immersed instead in the enjoyment of the music, you will not advance your piano progress.
 When practicing piano, you must be vigilant about where you place your focus.

 You must have a clear focus.
-That’s why setting goals for your practice week and having a specific goal to work on for each moment of your current piano practice session are the first steps to your piano progress.
+Setting goals for your practice week and selecting a specified goal for each moment of your current piano practice session are the first steps to your piano progress.

 In My Best Tips On How To Practice Piano Part 2, I walked you through the fundamental steps necessary for effective piano practice.
 As part of that process, you will sometimes need to stop playing the piano.
 As mentioned, there are two reasons to stop; you’ve either made a mistake or lost focus on your specific goal.